DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ## Impostor Syndrome

-...

----

-**Topics to cover and ideas**
+_Impostor syndrome (also known as impostor phenomenon, fraud syndrome or the impostor experience) is a concept describing individuals who are marked by an inability to internalize their accomplishments and a persistent fear of being exposed as a &#34;fraud&#34;._ [wikipedia](https://en.wikipedia.org/wiki/Impostor_syndrome)

- - happens all the time
- - can be very damaging when starting the carer
+This happens all the time and can be very damaging to your career.

+You really need to understand that everybody as doubts about their capacities and everybody makes mistakes.
+Your value is on your ability to execute and it is key that you learn to share what you do and be confortable with what you create.